This is an accordion element with a series of buttons that open and close related content panels.

 What kinds of dissertations do people who cross the Bridge usually write?

 Bridge students are not limited to a specific subject or area for their dissertations.
 However, most students who cross the Bridge seem predisposed to specialize in 19th and/or 20th century American literature.
 The majority take African American literature as one of their areas of specialization and make it a significant component of their dissertations.
-Certainly many students who cross the Bridge write dissertations entirely or substantially on African-American literature.
+Certainly many students who cross the Bridge write dissertations entirely or substantially on African American literature.
 But these are individual choices that a student makes in consultation with his or her adviser.
 Students crossing the bridge also fulfill the regular requirements for the English PhD and choose their thesis topics accordingly.
-There are also PhD students in English who do not start in Afro-American Studies and do not cross the bridge who nevertheless write dissertations primarily or partially in African-American literature.
+There are also PhD students in English who do not start in African American Studies and do not cross the bridge who nevertheless write dissertations primarily or partially in African-American literature.
 Once a student crosses the bridge she or he is indistinguishable administratively from other PhD students in the English Department.

-The Bridge program represents a strategic plan agreed upon by both the English and Afro-American Studies Departments to permit students to cover the basic requirements of the English Masters degree while completing a degree in Afro-American Studies.
-To receive a PhD in English, Bridge Program students must also fulfill the following requirements of the English Masters degree: English 800 (a graduate course that serves as the Introduction to Literary Theory); one course in English language (a requirement that can be fulfilled either by taking English 700, Introduction to Composition, or by taking English 520, Old English), two graduates-only courses in Pre- 1800 and to graduates-only courses in Post-1800 British, American or Anglophone literature.
-Most Bridge Program participants fulfill 2-3 of these English Department requirements while they are still Masters students in Afro-American Studies.
+Most Bridge Program participants fulfill 2-3 of these English Department requirements while they are still Masters students in African American Studies.
 While students are not required to do so, they are strongly urged to take at least that number of required courses before beginning their PhD studies.
 If a student does not take these courses early on, she or he will simply have to fulfill these requirements while taking PhD courses.
 It is better to complete such requirements expeditiously and move on to PhD work quickly.

-The Afro-American Studies Masters takes two years to complete because students are required to write a thesis.
-For students who do not continue academic work beyond the Afro-American Studies Masters, completing this Masters certifies they have achieved knowledge in research methods and critical thinking, and done serious writing beyond their course work.
+The African American Studies Masters takes two years to complete because students are required to write a thesis.
+For students who do not continue academic work beyond the African American Studies Masters, completing this Masters certifies they have achieved knowledge in research methods and critical thinking, and done serious writing beyond their course work.
 Having these credentials enhance their current marketability and offer additional preparation for subsequent opportunities in professional training.
 The Masters in the Department of English does not require a thesis because students engage many more years than in an MA program in developing research and writing skills that culminate in their dissertations which are major scholarly efforts.
 For Madison’s Bridge Program students, however, the thesis in African American literature offers a solid foundation in African American literature and the opportunity to begin to develop the research and writing expertise that will serve them well during their PhD years and beyond.

-Additionally, since the Department of English requires a PhD minor of all doctoral students, students in the Bridge Program have the opportunity to begin work on the minor while taking courses in Afro-American Studies.
+Additionally, since the Department of English requires a PhD minor of all doctoral students, students in the Bridge Program have the opportunity to begin work on the minor while taking courses in African American Studies.
 The minor usually involves taking four courses outside the department in which the student completes the PhD.
-Part of the strategic plan of the Bridge Program allows students to count non-literature courses taken as a Masters student in Afro-American Studies toward their PhD minor courses.
+Part of the strategic plan of the Bridge Program allows students to count non-literature courses taken as a Masters student in African American Studies toward their PhD minor courses.
 With the guidance of a PhD adviser, Bridge students can usually complete two courses toward their minor by the time they are ready to cross to the other side of the Bridge Program.

 Can I apply to the English Department's doctoral program in Composition and Rhetoric through the Bridge Program?